smithkyle/osc-websocket/obs-osc-spec.md

 /record/split
 /record/createchapter chapterName

-Accept arguments as json AND array of key=value pairs
+Accept arguments as json AND array of key=value pairs?

+Array of available/default endpoints for a given path? (i.e. request params?)